nadaamohhamed/NotifyChat/README.md

    flutter pub get
    ```

-3. **Set up Firebase for your platform (Android, iOS, or Web) and configure it according to the Firebase setup instructions.**
+3. **Set up Firebase specifically for (Android) and configure it according to the Firebase setup instructions for the Android platform.**
 4. **Run the app:**
    ```
    flutter run